Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 24 This situation contrasts with the findings of Ostovar and Mc-

-Cants, who in 2013 identified ideological differences and
+Cants, who in 2013 identified ideological differences and multiple

 sources of funding as the major impediments to rebel unity